AaltoML/DiVeQ_package/README.md

 - `perturb_eps` (float): Adjusts perturbation/shift magnitude from used codewords for codebook replacement.
 - `uniform_init` (bool): Whether to use uniform initialization.
 If False, codebook is initialized from a normal distribution.
 - `verbose` (bool): Whether to print codebook replacement status, i.e., to print how many unused codewords are replaced.
-- `codebook_reset` (bool): Whether to to apply codebook replacement to avoid codebook collapse.
+- `codebook_reset` (bool): Whether to apply codebook replacement to avoid codebook collapse.
 - `skip_iters` (integer): Number of training iterations to skip quantization (for *SF-DiVeQ* and *SF-DiVeQ_Detach*) or to use *DiVeQ* quantization (for *Residual_SF-DiVeQ* and *Product_SF-DiVeQ*) in the custom initialization.
 - `avg_iters` (integer): Number of recent training iterations to extract latents for custom codebook initialization in Space-Filling Versions.
 - `latents_on_cpu` (bool): Whether to collect latents for custom initialization on CPU.
 If running out of CUDA memory, set it to True.